Vicky646Attah/DSA-Documentation/README.md

     - For Data Cleaning
        1. Data Manipulation
        2. Data Munching

 - QL Server ( For querrying and analysis)
 - Power Bi (For creating a report)
-- Ms power point ( for presentatin)
+- Ms power point ( for presentation)

+### Data Cleaning and preparation

+In the initial phase of the Data cleaning and preparation, we perform the following action;
+1. Data loading and Ispection
+2. Handling missing variables
+3. Data Cleaning and formating